cssnr/vitepress-swiper-docs/docs/examples/index.md

 # Examples

-{{ $frontmatter.next.link }}

 <ExampleLinks />

-All the examples use absolute URL's and can be copied and pasted for testing.
+All examples include the code and use absolute URL's for copying and pasting.

-Each example includes the Swiper and the corresponding code below it.
+<ExampleLinks :as-list="true" />

 _Note: some effects do not support lazy loading and will load all images._

-<ExampleLinks :as-list="true" />

 ## Live Demos